Prosecutor: Alex Murdaugh 'fuzzy' about new details of case

 Until the kennel questions, much of the cross-examination of Murdaugh concentrated on how he stole money from clients and his law firm and the addiction to opioids that Murdaugh said led to the thefts.

 Prosecutors have said Murdaugh killed his wife and son to gain sympathy to buy time because his financial misdeeds were about to be discovered.
-Murdaugh stanchly denied killing them in questioning Thursday from his attorneys.
+During his testimony, he has admitted to stealing from clients.

 Exasperated, Waters again asked Murdaugh if he looked his clients in the eye before he stole from them.